Canop/broot/website/docs/documentation/usage.md

 ## Fuzzy Patterns

-You would usually not just navigate this way: you'll filter the tree.
+The best way to navigate is by filtering the tree.

 This is done simply by typing a few letters.